sentimony/sentimony-jekyll/_posts/releases/2007-06-19-va-emptinesses.md

 mastered_by: Prok @ VioletRaySoundlab
 ---

-Sentimony Records proudly presents our second release - compilation Emptinesses.
+Sentimony Records proudly presents our second release - «Emptinesses» compiled by <a href="/artist/sphingida/">Sphingida</a>.
 Carefully selected tracks from masters of chill-out vibes.

 The compilation describes a saturated voyage into the Emptinesses of ambient and downtempo escapes, atmospheric dreamy melodies with beautiful floating sounds.